K0V4C/WeeklySprints/text_editor/README.md

 8. Save as added
 8. Better String handling in Line
 9. Simple Search
+10. Advanced Search with movement

 #### Bugs:
+- *EMOJIS DONT WORK AND THEY HAVE TO GET FIXED*
 - ghost image of auto resizing before applying propper view
 - random crash when resizing
 - pressing RIGHT goes twice FIXED